at-import/SassyLists/README.md

 * `loop()`: shift indexes in list
 * `is-symmetrical()`: check if list is symmetrical
 * `sum()`: sum all unitless values in list
+* `chunk()`: chunk list into size large lists
+* `count-values()`: count the number of occurrences of each value of list

 If you ever need to use them in one of your pen at CodePen, just link to http://codepen.io/HugoGiraudel/pen/loAgq as an extra CSS resource.
-You'll have instant access to all functions.
+You'll have instant access to all functions. *